Phased Progressive Learning with Coupling-Regulation-Imbalance Loss for Imbalanced Data Classification: Experiments

-\textbf{Imbalanced CIFAR10 and CIFAR100. }The original CIFAR10/CIFAR100 contains 50,000 images for training and 10,000 images for validation with 10/100 categories.
-Based on the literature \cite{29}, two common CIFAR versions were applied, “long-tailed” (LT) and “step”, with different imbalance degrees in the experiments.
-The imbalance degrees can be described by the imbalance factor IF=${n_{max}}/{n_{min}}$, where $n_{max}$ is the most frequent class and $n_{min}$ is the least frequent class in the training set.
-The research of Cao et al. \cite{23} was followed for training the backbone of ResNet-32 \cite{1} for 200 epochs on a single NVIDIA RTX A4000 GPU.
+The original CIFAR10/CIFAR100 \cite{krizhevsky2009learning} contains 50,000 images for training and 10,000 images for validation with 10/100 categories.
+Based on the literature \cite{cui2019class,cao2019learning}, two common CIFAR versions, “long-tailed” (LT) and “Step”, with different imbalance degrees in the experiments were used.
+The "long-tailed" version is generated by changing the number of training samples per class $\dot{n_i}=n_i*\mu^i$, where $i\in(1,C)$ is the class index, $C$ is the total number of classes, $n_i$ is the original number of training images, and $\mu\in(0,1)$.
+In the "Step" version, the first half of the training set to contains more and the same number of samples (called head classes), and the second half of the class contains fewer and the same number of samples (called tail classes).